Nels Cline on Why Playing Jazz Has Never Been More Important

 You don’t have to work to fight for that chemistry because you already know it exists.

-Right, and so I decided to try to do this under my name because I’m basically gonna musically direct it and Julian has his own trio now, which he wasn’t doing when I met him.
+Right, and so I decided to try to do this under my name because I’m basically going to musically direct it and Julian has his own trio now, which he wasn’t doing when I met him.
 He was at the end of this other group with cello, bass and percussion.
 And he’s cool with that.
 It’ll be my music and some unoriginals that I like.
-It’s a good group for these songs, and as homage to these various guitar players and their lighting.
+It’s a good group for these songs, and an homage to these various guitar players.

 You mention the “language of a duo” with Julian.
 The interplay between you two on a record like Room seems so hard to amplify with four people.
 There’s an intimacy there, a dialogue happening.
 Do you even try to keep that, and just add on more layers?

-Well it’s definitely not gonna have that intimacy, but ideally, it’s gonna feature the interplay between guitars that Julian and I are capable of doing, maybe without over-emphasizing soloing, although there will be solos because it’s a jazz quartet.
+Well it’s definitely not going to have that intimacy, but ideally, it’s going to feature the interplay between guitars that Julian and I are capable of doing, maybe without over-emphasizing soloing, although there will be solos because it’s a jazz quartet.
 I’d like to take time to build a quartet language.
 I know that Tom and Scott are capable of all kinds of musical fabulousness.
 Knowing Tom and how he plays, he can be very conversational.
 He doesn’t have to just play time.
 That said, there are songs that’ll be played pretty straightforward, songs of mine.

 But I’d like to eventually develop a language where it’s not just about trading solos, and Julian and I can do that instantly.
 And I feel like after all these years that Scott’s spent with Jim Hall and Andrew Hill, he can pretty much do anything.
 So I’m excited about developing this quartet language, seeing how far it can go, and in so doing, limiting myself in terms of the guitar palette to really just a straightforward sound, playing straightforward notes.
-As far as I know I’m not gonna do any looping or use any delay, any kind of processing other than a volume pedal, which I always have.
+As far as I know I’m not going to do any looping or use any delay, any kind of processing other than a volume pedal, which I always have.

 I thought about the tune “Art of Almost” when you just mentioned Julian’s looping.
 That same looping seems like an outlier to your Wilco work.
-Is it something you’d ever wanna revisit with these guys?
+Is it something you’d ever want to revisit with these guys?

-That’s something I do with The [Nels Cline] Singers more, I’m still concocting a new Singers recording where I wanna add the keyboardist Brian Marsella, as a five-piece rather than a three-piece, because we have Cyro Baptista as well.
+That’s something I do with The [Nels Cline] Singers more, I’m still concocting a new Singers recording where I want to add the keyboardist Brian Marsella, as a five-piece rather than a three-piece, because we have Cyro Baptista as well.
 That’s where the sonic mayhem language is more suitable.
 I’m very lucky in this regard, that I get to try these different things.
 Starting the duo with Julian, we met at a crucial time in my life, and started playing in this way that was totally natural.
 At the same time, perhaps it was freer than what most people associate with Julian’s music.
 But it was completely natural to us, and something we hope to do forever, as long as we’re alive.
 I’m a lot older than Julian…we’ll see how long we can go.

 I’m really interested in what we can do with Julian now, with his Telecaster and [Fender] Champ amp.
 I have this guitar that’s being put together, that does everything, so I don’t have to bring more than one.
 That’s been the challenge of most of my non-Wilco life, always wanting to play 12-string, wanting to have a hollow-body guitar, a solid-body guitar, have them set up differently…now I’m just trying to have my cake and eat it too with this one guitar and see how it goes.
 That’s the one hat trick at this point, deciding what aspect of my language will really be dominant in this quartet.
 I’m kind of just a chameleon, or an amorphous blob.
 [Laughs]